cryptpad/documentation/user_guide/drive.rst

 -  ``Right click`` > |folder| **New folder**.
 -  ``Ctrl + e`` > |folder| **Folder**.

 Once a folder is created, documents can be added to it by dragging them from the drive.
+You can also drag and drop files from one folder to another.
+Use the convenient left sidebar tree to drop the file in the desired destination.

 To change the color of a folder: